unihd-cag/odfi-rfg/index.md

 The CAG RegisterFile Generator (RFG) is a TCL-based register file hierarchy description language, which generates hardware (Verilog RTL) and software interfaces for control and status registers to be used in an FPGA or ASIC design.

-Example for a registerfile definition with the RFG:
+For example a register file definition with the RFG (Example_RF.rf):

     registerFile Example_RF {